 Ever find yourself with your skin, hair, or face out of whack after a night of heavy drinking – then listen up!
 This is because alcohol has been known to affect your looks and health beyond the hangover you feel the next day.

 Alcohol depletes your body of water, and because the kidneys have to kick into overdrive, on comes the puffiness.
 This happens when the tissues swell after all the water has been stored.
 The first place you see this is usually on your face, but you may experience this all over the body as well.
 Drinking water between each cocktail can help keep bloating at bay.

 Skin issues are worsened

 Alcohol robs the body of essential vitamins, electrolytes and fluids.
 Vitamin A, which plays a big role in cell renewal and turnover depletes rapidly with alcohol use and may turn the skin a grayish dull color.
-Alcohol can also exasperate skin conditions like Rosacea, Psoriasis, and Eczema.
+It can also exasperate skin conditions like Rosacea, Psoriasis, and Eczema.

 Acceleration of aging process

 Vitamin A aids in collagen production.
 Since alcohol reduces the amount of Vitamin A in your body, your face will be the first to show signs of this.
-Younger skin will age faster with increased alcohol use.
+Younger skin will age faster with increased use.